Architectures in parametric component-based systems: Qualitative and quantitative modelling: Parametric component-based systems

 \subsection{Examples of FOEIL sentences for parametric architectures}

-In this subsection we present a list of examples of FOEIL sentences describing concrete parametric architectures.
+In this subsection we present several examples of FOEIL sentences describing concrete parametric architectures.
 In what follows we often refer to a component instance simply by instance.
 Moreover, whenever is defined a unique instance for a component type we may also consider the corresponding set of variables as a singleton.

 \begin{exa} \textbf{(Parametric Master/Slave)} We present a FOEIL sentence for the parametric Master/Slave architecture.
 Master/Slave architecture concerns two types of components, namely masters and slaves \cite{Ma:Co}.
+We denote by $p_m$ the unique port of master component and by $p_s$ the unique port of slave component.
 Every slave must be connected with exactly one master.
-Interactions among masters (resp. slaves) are not permitted (Figure \ref{m-s}).
+Interactions among masters (resp. slaves) are not permitted.
+An instantiation of the architecture for two masters and two slaves with all the possible cases of the allowed interactions is shown in Figure \ref{m-s}.

 We let $\mathcal{X}^{(1)}, \mathcal{X}^{(2)}$ denote the sets of variables of master and slave component instances, respectively.
-We denote by $p_m$ the port of master component and by $p_s$ the port of slave component.
 Then, the FOEIL sentence $\psi$ representing parametric Master/Slave architecture is

 In the above sentence, the universal concatenation quantifier accompanied with the existential one encodes that every slave instance should be connected with a master instance through their corresponding ports, and the distinct slave instances may apply these interactions consecutively.